Lommy14/HealthyCutiePieple/README.md

       const filtered = sorted.filter(it => {
         if (pinnedOnly && !it.pinned) return false;
         const text = ((it.title||'') + ' ' + (it.content||'') + ' ' + (it.publisher||'') + ' ' + (it.targets||[]).join(' ')).toLowerCase();
         if (keyword && !text.includes(keyword)) return false;
         if (catFilter && it.category !== catFilter) return false;

-        // targets: OR logic — if user selected some filter targets, must match at least one if (selectedTargets.length > 0) {
+        if (selectedTargets.length > 0) {
           if (!Array.isArray(it.targets) || it.targets.length === 0) return false;
           const any = selectedTargets.some(t => it.targets.includes(t));
           if (!any) return false;
         }
         if ((from || to) && !dateInRange(it.date || '', from, to)) return false;
         return true;
       });